spences10/scottspence.com/posts/2020/05/30/first-time-pc-build/index.md

 The price wil vary depending on when you look, I got the whole setup for just over £750.

-There is no way you will find a laptop with that sort of specsheet for that sort of price, believe me I've looked.
+There is no way you will find a laptop with that sort of spec sheet for that sort of price, believe me I've looked.

 ## Resources